isabella232/experience-manager-brand-portal.it-IT/help/using/brand-portal-faqs.md

 **Ans.** The functionality is by design, the viewer users are not permitted to share link for collections as they have limited privileges due to which they cannot add users to create a share link.
 It is a known issue that the share link for collections is currently visible to the viewer users.
 This issue will be fixed in the upcoming release, the option to share link for the collections will not be available to the viewer users.
 -->

 **Si fermi.
-Dopo l’aggiornamento ad Adobe Developer Console, non è possibile pubblicare le risorse della cartella dei contributi da Brand Portal ad Experience Manager Assets.
+Dopo l’aggiornamento ad Adobe Developer Console, non è possibile pubblicare le risorse della cartella dei contributi da Brand Portal a Experience Manager Assets.
 La mia istanza di autore è su Experience Manager Assets 6.5.4.
 Quale potrebbe essere il motivo?**

 **Ans.** Sì, si verifica un problema noto durante la pubblicazione delle risorse della cartella dei contributi in Experience Manager Assets 6.5.4 tramite Adobe Developer Console.

-Il problema è stato risolto in Experience Manager Assets 6.5.5. È possibile aggiornare l’istanza di Experience Manager Assets all’ultimo service pack e [aggiornare le configurazioni](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) in Adobe Developer Console.
+Il problema è stato risolto in Experience Manager Assets 6.5.5. È possibile aggiornare l&#39;istanza Experience Manager Assets all&#39;ultimo service pack e [aggiornare le configurazioni](https://experienceleague.adobe.com/docs/experience-manager-65/assets/brandportal/configure-aem-assets-with-brand-portal.html#upgrade-integration-65) in Adobe Developer Console.

 <!--
 Broken link of download hotfix, comment out this section until we have the latest URL.